 pinch of black pepper

-Peel and cut potatoes into about 1½-inch chunks.
-Cut the carrot and green peppers into big chunks.
-Mix the first 5 sauce ingredients.
+Peel and cut potatoes into about 1-inch cubes.
+Cut the carrot, green peppers onion into big chunks.
+Mix the soy sauce, sugar, rice wine, garlic, corn syrup, pepper and water.